 Interview process: Each applicant will undergo two 30 minute interviews with full-time staff members.
 Applicants should expect the entire interview process to take 1-1.5 hours.

-What application materials are required: Please send ONE comprehensive PDF file, titled "[Full Name] Externship Application" to firstname.lastname@example.org with the following documents included: CV, Cover Letter, DCT Letter of Readiness, and 2 letters of recommendation.
+What application materials are required: Curriculum Vitae, Cover Letter, DCT Letter of Readiness, Psychological Assessment Report, and 2 Letters of Recommendation.

 Intervention and Assessment: